nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 #### 4.8.3 Deleting notes

-Delete the specified note based on index number tagged to the given existing location.<br/>
+Deletes a note with the corresponding index number tagged to the given location, if the location exists and the note has been tagged to the given location.<br/>
 Format : `delete note` → `BLOCK` → `NOTE_INDEX` <br>
 Example :
 ```